danfinlay/metamask-blog-posts/truffle-metamask.md

  1. Open Metamask
  2. Enter your password
- 3. Select an account
- 4. Reload the Dapp page (some dapps will notice when you change accounts, but this basic one doesn't)
+ 3. Reload the Dapp page (some dapps will notice when you change accounts, but this basic one doesn't)

-You might notice you don't have any Metacoin in this account.
-That's a good thing!
-It means your new currency isn't going out to random accounts on the internet!
+You should now see your first account's MetaCoin balance!
+If you switch accounts, you should see theirs (none, unless you've sent to one!).

 To send some Metacoin to one of your Metamask accounts, you're going to need that account's address.